akb825/DeepSea/modules/Scene/VectorDrawScene/README.md

 		* `count`: the number of array elements.
 If 0 or omitted, this is not an array.
 		* `binding`: the binding type for the element.
 See the `dsMaterialBinding` enum for values, removing the type prefix.
 This is only used for texture, image, buffer, and shader variable group types.
 		* `shaderVariableGroupDesc`: the name of the shader variable group description when the type is a shader variable group.
-	* `materialDescName`: the name of the material description to register.
+	* `materialDesc`: the name of the material description to register.
 This can be referenced by other objects, such as creating materials used for drawing vector images.
 	* `fillColor`: the name of the shader for filling with a solid color.
 Defaults to `"dsVectorFillColor"`.
 	* `fillLinearGradient`: the name of the shader for filling with a linear gradient.
 Defaults to `"dsVectorFillLinearGradient"`.
 	* `fillRadialGradient`: the name of the shader for filling with a radial gradient.
 Defaults to `"dsVectorFillRadialGradient"`.